 This was another relatively easy thing to do as I am very familiar with Camtasia 2, which I think is a great movie editing program.

-Using the program I was able to trim the original 10 second down to a 1 second cycle of the flashing lights.
+Using the program I was able to trim the original 10 seconds down to a 1-second cycle of the flashing lights.

 3. Converting to an animated gif

 Conversion of the movie to a looping animated gif (I needed it looping so the lights were continuously flashing) was, like editing the movie, very straight forward as used GIFBrewer, which allowed further editing of the image, and the addition of text.

 Once I had the gif corrected, and had adjusted the size, I then exported the animated gif.

 4. Constructing the 'card'The challenge here was to make it 'reactive'.